nichilstewart/Terrain-Pathfinder/ReadMe.md

 Current algorithm creates edges in 4 directions (Left+Right+Up+Down), and does not add a weight penalty for moving between two arbitrary adjacent edges.

-For v1.1:
+##### For v1.1:
-  -Testing adjacent weight penalty to give preference to paths with fewer steps.
+Testing adjacent weight penalty to give preference to paths with fewer steps.
-  -Testing diagonal edges (with added hypotenuse weight penalty)
+Testing diagonal edges (with added hypotenuse weight penalty)

 ### Visuals: